Advanced Topics

 To make your new selector update itself when props change, use an inline

-selector that picks the right value from props
+selector that picks the right value from props:

 - Have all of them call a common action, which you then handle with another listener: